Hello, how can we help you?

 Set property

-This option allows for changing the property of a form element (making it visible, enabling it, or making it required).
+This option allows for changing the property of a form element (making it visible, collapsing it, enabling it, or making it required).

 • Element: select the field that will have its properties changed.